 Some Common Sources Of Squalene

-As discussed it is a natural compound that is found in plant sources.
+As discussed, it is a natural compound that is found in plant sources.
 Some of the easily available sources are mentioned below:

-Argan Oil: rich in antioxidants, propylene, and squalene this oil is fondly known as ” liquid gold “.
+Argan Oil: Rich in antioxidants, propylene, and squalene this oil is fondly known as ” liquid gold “.
 The health and skin benefits are many and it holds a high ingredient value in the cosmetic industry.
 Pure Argan oil comes from the land of Morocco.
 It is usually found in dark-colored glass bottles.
 It is suggested to store Argan oil away from sunlight in a cool and dark place.
 A lot of people even use in on the skin for massage or as a rich moisturizer.

 Argan oil is very rich in its squalene content.
 People have experienced a huge change in their hair quality after a regular application of Argan oil.
 One of the best point about this liquid gold is that it can be consumed and applied topically as well.

-Amaranth: These are grains that people consume.
+Amaranth: These are the grains that people consume.
 This grain is a popular food in South Asia.
 It is found in both grain and oil form.
 The grains are rich in squalene content.
 It is suggested as an alternative to animal sources of squalene as it is healthier and has several other benefits to offer.
 A lot of people do not like the foul smell of cod liver oil or other animal-based sources of squalene.
 Thus the natural sources are much better as they come in many forms.
 Amaranth is mainly eaten as the grain, round rolled pieces of bread or even as a cereal.

 Olive Oil: Squalene is found in Olive oil too.
-Olive oil has a mild Mediterranean flavor to it and has received a huge popularity in the cooking world for its multiple health benefits.
+Olive oil has a mild Mediterranean flavor to it and has received huge popularity in the cooking world for its multiple health benefits.
 Olive oil has a significant quantity of antioxidants that prevent skin aging.
 It is a cost-effective vegan source of squalene and many other essentials required for the body.